-The pattern can be any string that you want to compare and contain underscore and percent signs to match multiple cases.
+The pattern can be any string you want to compare, containing underscore and percent signs to match multiple cases.
 When no such signs are mentioned in the pattern and are a plain string, then the Like behaves the same as that of an equal operator.
-When the underscore is there, then that position can be occupied by any other character in the original string to be matched.
-While the percent sign makes sure that there can be the presence of zero or more characters wherever it is mentioned.
+If an underscore is present, any character in the original string can occupy that position for a match to occur.
+The percent sign allows for the presence of zero or more characters wherever it appears.
 Let us study all these cases one by one.

 Examples to Implement of PostgreSQL Like

 Let us create one example and insert a few records in the table to learn how to use a LIKE expression for pattern matching.
 Open your PostgreSQL command-line prompt and enter the following command to create a table named educba:

 CREATE TABLE educba

 (id INTEGER PRIMARY KEY,

 Let us insert some values in the educba table using the following statement:

 Let us create a simple select query statement to retrieve all the records from the educba table.
 Our query statement will be as follows.

 SELECT * FROM educba;

-Here, * represents all the columns to be retrieved and firing above query results in the following output:
+Here, * represents all the columns to be retrieved, and firing the above query results in the following output:

 Example #4 – String Matching a String

-Let us take a pattern without any underscore or percent sign in it and match it with a LIKE expression.
+Let us match a pattern without any underscore or percent sign in it with a LIKE expression.

 SELECT technologies FROM educba WHERE technologies LIKE 'jav';

-As there is no record with a technologies column having jav value, it returns zero rows.
+There is no record with a technologies column with a jav value, so it returns zero rows.

 Let us now fire the following query.

 SELECT * FROM educba WHERE technologies LIKE 'java';

-There are two records with java named technologies; hence two records are retrieved.
+There are two records with technology names that include “Java,” so two records are returned.

 Example #6 – String Matching with _ in a Pattern

-Now, we will retrieve all the records that will have underscore for the first position and then the string SQL for technologies column value.
+Now, we will retrieve all the records that will have underscore for the first position and then the string SQL for the technologies column value.
 For this, we will fire the following query statement –

 SELECT * FROM educba WHERE technologies LIKE '_sql';